 Another notable thing is that Sinclair - New Sweden is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sinclair - New Sweden’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Sinclair - New Sweden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sinclair - New Sweden does not have a public transit system used by locals to get to and from work.

 The population of Sinclair - New Sweden overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Sinclair - New Sweden, 23.02% have at least a bachelor's degree.